 Although accidents and fatalities are very unlikely you need to ensure that you follow some safety tips.

 I couldn’t find a well-documented safety guide while researching the hobby so I’ve written my own magnet fishing safety tips.
+Hopefully these will keep you sage from the dangers of magnet fishing.

 - Always wear thick gloves.